Mexican spider monkey: Behaviour and ecology

-The Yucatan spider monkey is very social, living in groups of anywhere between 10 and 100 members (20-42 members on average).
+The Mexican spider monkey is very social, living in groups of anywhere between 10 and 100 members (20–42 members on average).
 These groups are typically dominated by females, one of whom plans foraging routes for the rest of the group.

 Male-male relationship have also been documented.
 In these there is a focus on physical behaviour such as grooming, embracing, arm-wrapping, and grappling.
 Though most of these actions are reciprocated between the two males, the most successful bonds tend to be between males of similar ages, with pronounced differences in male-male relationships with a larger age gap (between individuals of <10 years and ≥ 14 years).
 Actions performed between males of similar ages showed that the affection was beneficial for both of the monkeys, while in the relationships with larger age differences, a lot more affection was given by the younger male than was received, possibly showing the value of respect of elders in groups.

-The Yucatan spider monkey find the tallest trees for better protection from predators and access to fruits.
+The Mexican spider monkey finds the tallest trees for better protection from predators and access to fruits.
 They feed primarily during the early morning and rest for the remainder of the day.
 When threatened, these monkeys will "bark" while throwing objects including feces or branches while jumping up and down.

 Distribution and habitat

-Yucatan spider monkeys have the social characteristic of having a large flexibility in grouping patterns.
+The Mexican spider monkey has the social characteristic of having a large flexibility in grouping patterns.
 As large groups ranging from 10 to 100 individuals of this species can be seen at one place at a certain moment, it is more common to find smaller groups of 3 to 5 individuals.
-They tend to isolate and join into subgroups during certain parts of the day in order to roam for an undetermined amount of time.
+They tend to isolate and join into subgroups during certain parts of the day to roam for an undetermined amount of time.
 This unusual social behaviour pattern is identified as fission-fusion.
-Moreover, Yucatan spider monkeys can be found in different types of locations depending on the number of individuals within the group of subgroup.
+Moreover, the Mexican spider monkey can be found in different types of locations depending on the number of individuals within the group of subgroup.
 Large groups tend to remain in conserved forest which they know, while small subgroups have a higher chance to be found near human populations.